 1 to 2:30 pm

-Click on Zoom to join
+Click on this Zoom link to join

 A number of resources address chronic pain, but few help with the emotional roller coaster of living with a chronic condition or illness.
 This group will help you find support and inspiration.
 The group will discuss the effects of chronic illness on identity and self-concept, how to communicate with others in ways that are healthy, and fears and aspirations for the future.